 ABOUT VOLUNTEERS OF AMERICA DAKOTAS

-A nonprofit, faith-based community service organization, Volunteers of America, Dakota (VOA), provides a broad continuum of care for adults and adolescents struggling with substance use, mental health, and co-occurring disorders.
-The Heisler Treatment Center houses VOA, Dakota’s core behavioral health programs, including intensive outpatient programs (IOP) for adults and residential rehab for adolescents.
-Women who are living with chemical dependency while pregnant or parenting may also receive specialized treatment at the New Start facility.
-In addition to behavioral health services, VOA, Dakota offers programming for homeless and developmentally disabled populations and for children and families.
+Volunteers of America Dakotas (VOA) is a nonprofit, faith-based community service organization that provides a wide range of care for adults and adolescents struggling with substance use, mental health, and co-occurring disorders.
+The organization operates the Heisler Treatment Center, which offers intensive outpatient programs (IOP) for adults and residential rehab for adolescents.
+VOA also provides specialized treatment for pregnant or parenting women with chemical dependency at the New Start facility.
+In addition to behavioral health services, VOA offers programming for homeless and developmentally disabled populations, as well as for children and families.

 TREATMENT & ASSESSMENT

-According to its website, VOA services – which have been offered in South Dakota since the early 20th century – are based on Christian principles, but clients are not required to participate in religious activities.
+VOA Dakotas’ services are based on Christian principles, but clients are not required to participate in religious activities.

-Most individuals seeking treatment for chemical dependency will begin the process with substance use evaluations at the Heisler facility.
-Walk-in service is available one morning a week and appointments on five days.
-Adolescents ages 12 to 18 may be referred for up to 60 days of residential treatment, or for intensive outpatient therapy.
-Adult and adolescent IOPs meet for a total of 50 to 60 hours over six to seven weeks, incorporating individual counseling, education, and skill development.
+Individuals seeking treatment for chemical dependency start with substance use evaluations at the Heisler facility.
+Adolescents aged 12 to 18 may be referred for up to 60 days of residential treatment or intensive outpatient therapy.
+Adult and adolescent IOPs consist of 50 to 60 hours of counseling, education, and skill development over six to seven weeks.

-During residential rehab, adolescents may also address co-occurring mental health issues.
-The outpatient adolescent program utilizes a Matrix Model which is focused on reducing risky behaviors.
-Young adults, ages 18 to 20, may participate in a diversion class using the 12-hour Prime for Life curriculum, which is also risk reduction-oriented.
+The adolescent program at the Heisler facility addresses co-occurring mental health issues and utilizes the Matrix Model, which focuses on reducing risky behaviors.
+Young adults aged 18 to 20 may participate in a diversion class that uses the Prime for Life curriculum for risk reduction.

-The New Start for Women residential program addresses substance use, mental and physical health, and legal issues.
-In addition to evidence-based therapy, women participate in GED prep and training sessions for job and life skills, communication, and parenting.
+The New Start for Women residential program provides evidence-based therapy for substance use, mental and physical health, and legal issues.
+Women also receive GED prep, training in job and life skills, communication, and parenting.

 STAFF CREDENTIALS

-Job descriptions posted on the facility’s website indicate that master’s level addiction counselors are preferred and certification is required.
+Job descriptions indicate that VOA Dakotas prefers master’s level addiction counselors with certification.
 Interns are also employed.
-The staff includes a Native American cultural coordinator and advocate.
-In addition, several staff members are commissioned Christian ministers.
+The staff includes a Native American cultural coordinator and advocate, as well as several commissioned Christian ministers.

 ACCOMMODATIONS & AMENITIES